eth-educators/ethstaker-guides/voluntary-exit.md

 Open a powershell command prompt, press `⊞ Win`+`R`, type `powershell` and press `↵ Enter`.
 You will see a blue or black window where you can type commands.

-Download the etho archive and the associated hash file.
+Download the etho archive and the associated checksum file.

 ```powershell
 iwr https://github.com/wealdtech/ethdo/releases/download/v1.30.0/ethdo-1.30.0-windows-exe.zip -outfile ethdo-1.30.0-windows-exe.zip